JHAJI01/-The-Pi-ricians/README.md

 ## Dataset

-The dataset used in this project contains COVID-19 statistics for various countries, including data on:
+The dataset used in this project contains COVID-19 statistics for various countries, including data on:-

 - Total cases
 - Total deaths